painteau/libretranslate/README.md

 # 🌍 LibreTranslate Docker Image

-## 📖 Overview

-This Docker image is based on the official [`libretranslate/libretranslate`](https://hub.docker.com/r/libretranslate/libretranslate) image and includes a caching mechanism for language models.
-It allows you to run a self-hosted translation service with only the necessary language models, reducing resource consumption.

 ## ⭐ Features

 - **Custom Language Models**: Load only the required languages to save space.